 You are not your NGFW (or your khakis for that matter.)
 You are a space monkey, ready for evolution.

-Tyler Durden also said “It is only after you lose everything that you are free to do anything.”
+Tyler Durden also said, “It is only after you lose everything that you are free to do anything.”
 Maybe we do not need another technology.
 Maybe we need to lose everything in cybersecurity?
 Maybe we need to unplug everything for a bit.
 In those ensuing moments of panic, we may get some clarity.

 The answer is not another product, it is leadership.
 We need people who can lead us, inspire us, and unite us with technology.
-We need leaders who can inspire us to act, rather that react.
+We need leaders who can inspire us to act, rather than react.
 We need technology and people to start working together.

 Our battle is not one of endpoint defense or network anomaly detection, ours is a moral battle.
 If we want to win this cybersecurity battle, we must set aside the all-encompassing thirst for money, power, and technology and find the things that inspire people to unite.